OmidS/PackManSample/README.md

 # MATLAB package management example

-This project serves as an example for dependency management in matlab.
-It uses DepMat (By Tom Doel, https://github.com/tomdoel/depmat) to fetch packages from git (e.g. from github).
+This project serves as an example for dependency management in MATLAB.
+It uses PackMan (based on a fork of DepMat by Tom Doel, https://github.com/tomdoel/depmat) to fetch packages from git (e.g. from github).

 ### Quick Start